 You can contact Shan Wang at email@example.com.

-Shan Wang is an assistant professor of accounting at Loyola Marymount University.
+Shan Wang is an associate professor of accounting at Loyola Marymount University.
 She primarily teaches management accounting and data analytics courses at both undergraduate and graduate levels at LMU.
 Shan received her Ph.D. in accounting from the University of Oregon.
 Her primary research interests lie in understanding how top management team and board of directors affect accounting policies such as financial reporting, voluntary disclosure, and tax avoidance.
 Her research has been published in Accounting Horizons, Journal of Accounting and Public Policy, Journal of Management Accounting Research, and Accounting Historians Journal.

 University of Oregon: Ph.D., Accounting 2015